-Provide a copy of the HQWBL At-A-Glance for Business Community: Become a Business Partner Today document (see Appendix E).
+Provide a copy of the At-a-Glance for Business Community: Become a Business Partner Today document (see Appendix E).

 Invite employers to tour CTE programs at the school.

 Connect with HQWBL employers to become ambassadors of the HQWBL program.